M0nica/flask_weather/README.md

 `weather.html` displays the weather information and displays appropriate weather icon (https://erikflowers.github.io/weather-icons/) based on what the current weather is.

-To display temperature in Celsius instead of Fahrenheit, use `celsius = True` in `config.py`
+To display temperature in Celsius instead of Fahrenheit, set `celsius = True` environment variables.

 ## Sample Output: